-• Component An ESMF component has two parts, one that is supplied by the ESMF and one that is supplied by the user.
+- Component An ESMF component has two parts, one that is supplied by ESMF and one that is supplied by the user.
 The part that is supplied by the framework is an ESMF derived type that is either a Gridded Component (GridComp) or a Coupler Component (CplComp).
-A Gridded Component typically represents a physical domain in which data is associated with one or more grids - for example, a sea ice model.
+A Gridded Component typically represents a physical domain in which data is associated with one or more grids for example, a sea ice model.
 A Coupler Component arranges and executes data transformations and transfers between one or more Gridded Components.
 Gridded Components and Coupler Components have standard methods, which include initialize, run, and finalize.
-These methods can be multi-phase.

-The second part of an ESMF Component is user code, such as a model or data assimilation system.
+These methods can be multi-phase. - The second part of an ESMF Component is user code, such as a model or data assimilation system.
 Users set entry points within their code so that it is callable by the framework.
 In practice, setting entry points means that within user code there are calls to ESMF methods that associate the name of a Fortran subroutine with a corresponding standard ESMF operation.
-For example, a user-written initialization routine called myOceanInit might be associated with the standard initialize routine of an ESMF Gridded Component named "myOcean" that represents an ocean model.

-- State ESMF components exchange information with other components only through States.
+For example, a user-written initialization routine called myoceanInit might be associated with the standard initialize routine of an ESMF Gridded Component named "myOcean" that represents an ocean model. - State ESMF Components exchange information with other Components only through States.
 A State is an ESMF derived type that can contain Fields, FieldBundles, Arrays, ArrayBundles, and other States.
 A Component is associated with two States, an Import State and an Export State.
 Its Import State holds the data that it receives from other Components.
-Its Export State contains data that it can make available to other Components. - Application Driver The Application Driver (AppDriver) is a small, generic driver program that contains the "main" routine for an ESMF application.
+Its Export State contains data that it makes available to other Components.